ttoino/feup-cpm-proj1/readme.md

 ## Architecture

 A solid architecture is essential in mobile app development to make it less prone to errors, ensuring flexibility, scalability and maintainability.
-Well structured components promote modularity, simplyfing app development.
+Well structured components promote modularity, simplifying app development.

 To achieve that, the architecture used in the development of this app follows principles suggested in the [Google Guide to App Architecture](https://developer.android.com/topic/architecture).